William H. McRaven: Special operations

 After graduating from The University of Texas at Austin, McRaven was commissioned as an officer (Ensign) in the U.S. Navy and volunteered for Basic Underwater Demolition/SEAL training (BUD/S).
 After six months of training, McRaven graduated with BUD/S class 95 in January 1978.
 Following completion of a six-month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia.
 As a Navy SEAL officer, McRaven was deployed to the Philippines with Naval Special Warfare Unit One in 1979 and 1981.
 In 1982, as a junior officer, McRaven received assignment to SEAL Team Six in Dam Neck, Virginia under the command of CDR Richard Marcinko and completed a specialized selection and training course.
-McRaven served as assault team leader but was relieved of duty in 1983 due to McRaven's concerns about military discipline, and difficulties in keeping his sailors in line at the command.
+McRaven served as assault team leader of blue squadron but was relieved of duty in 1983 due to McRaven's concerns about military discipline, and difficulties in keeping his sailors in line at the command.
 Richard Marcinko fired the 27-year-old McRaven in 1983.
 "He was a bright guy, but he didn't like my rude and crude way," Marcinko said.
 "If I was a loose cannon, he was too rigid.
 He took the special out of special warfare."
 McRaven was transferred to another east coast based SEAL team.

 McRaven served numerous staff and command assignments within the special operations community, including platoon commander at Underwater Demolition Team 21/SEAL Team Four, squadron commander at Naval Special Warfare Development Group, executive officer of SEAL Team ONE, task unit commander during the Persian Gulf War, task group commander in the CENTCOM area of responsibility, commanding officer of SEAL Team THREE from 1994 to 1996, deputy commander for operations at JSOC, commanding officer of Naval Special Warfare Group ONE from 1999 to 2001.
+In early 2001 McRaven suffered a broken pelvis in a parachute accident during a training exercise.
 McRaven earned a Master of Arts degree at the Naval Postgraduate School in 1993.
 McRaven's thesis was titled "The Theory of Special Operations" (republished in 1995 as Spec Ops: Case Studies in Special Operations Warfare: Theory and Practice).